 A life-long and dynamic process, estate planning is not something you can set and forget.
-There are many life events that can trigger the need to establish or revise your estate plan, such as:
+As our estate planning attorney team knows well, there are many life events that can trigger the need to establish or revise your estate plan, such as:

 A will is a document that explains how you want your property divided and final affairs managed when you die.
 Wills often will go to the probate court after you die.

 A trust agreement creates a separate legal entity known as a “trust.”
 Property is placed into the trust’s ownership with instructions to a trustee about what to do with the property once you die.
 People often use this tool with the goal of avoiding the expense and delay of probate court.
 In some situations, trusts can help minimize estate and gift taxes.

 Probate is the process of submitting a will to the court so that it can supervise the process of paying the deceased person’s debts and distributing the property.
 Most commonly, probate is required when a person’s estate is disposed of only with a will.

 Estate Planning & Litigation Attorney Team - Salem, Oregon

 Based in Salem

 , our estate planning & litigation attorneys practice throughout Oregon.
 Call 503-419-6422 or email